-13. RELATED PARTY TRANSACTIONS
+15. RELATED PARTY TRANSACTIONS

-The President/CEO of the Organization is also a member of the Board of Directors of the Greater Boston Food Bank, a major contributor which provided approximately 52% of total non-cash donations in the form of donated food during the year ended June 30, 2023.
+The President/CEO of the Organization is also a member of the Board of Directors of the Greater Boston Food Bank, a major contributor which provided approximately 52% of total non-cash donations in the form of donated food during the years ended June 30, 2024 and 2023.